python-control/python-control/doc/response.rst

 As this example illustrates, python-control plotting functions and Matplotlib plotting functions can generally be intermixed.
-One type of plot for which this does not currently work is pole/zero plots with a continuous time omega-damping grid (including root locus diagrams), due to the way that axes grids are implemented.
+One type of plot for which this does not currently work is pole/zero plots with a continuous-time omega-damping grid (including root locus diagrams), due to the way that axes grids are implemented.
 As a workaround, the :func:`pole_zero_subplots` command can be used to create an array of subplots with different grid types, as illustrated in the following